Is there anything more frightening in the world of exercise, than the words people throw around in the weight training community??

 You’ll often supply a suggested calendar for rest days, and suggested training days, followed by the specific information of each microcycle and training session.

 Getting a program online that is just a mesocycle, if you’re new to training, is usually a mistake.
 It won’t take into account the time it takes for you to lay down new muscle, bone or tendon.
+It could be enough to get you started though.

 You could say I have a problem with the number of programs available online pushing high intensity interval training (HIIT) because it’s not an appropriate place to start for a beginner.

 It’s also less an issue if your goals aren’t specific.
 If you just want to train on a certain schedule with some structure for safe development, then planning phase to phase can work.
+Or using one phase and having a decent progression plan could also work.

 The Microcycle (AKA ‘The Week’)